Buddy, Can You Spare a Nano-Second?

 However, there are vendors who have very long light path lengths.
 Recently we examined a competitive tap from a leading vendor and this had 46 inches of fiber cable spiraled inside its housing!
-This was delivered 6nSec of delay.
+This introduced an additional 6 nSec of delay.

 For customers who are super sensitive about latency, they should consider vendors such as Ixia who are aware of such issues.
 Ixia’s lowest latency optical taps are its Patch Taps.
 These offer very short length optics of less than 9 inches.
 This gives latencies of just over 1nSec.
 The length of 9 inches also allows the taps to be installed in patch panels or even directly in fiber paths without the need for rack mountable taps.
 Using such taps, high frequency traders can save up to 2 nSecs on their light length paths.

 So it may not be a case of ”Buddy, Can you spare a nano-second," but can you spare two?